hjisaac/hjisaac/README.md

 ### 💻 Engineering

-I bring a strong software engineering foundation, with a focus on **turning complex ideas into robust, usable systems**.
+I bring a strong software engineering foundation, with a focus on **turning complex ideas into effective, usable systems**.

 ### 📚 Research